txtdirect/txtdirect/advanced-proxy-proposal.md

 ### Use Cases
 * TXTDirect supports all advanced proxy request functionality that is supported by caddy
-* By default, the user experience would be unchanged.
-For more advanced uses, existing users would need to modify the txt records as outlined in the TXTDirect documentation.
+* The user experience would be unchanged for basic proxy requests as basic proxying is supported in the configuration.
+For advanced proxy requests, users would configure advanced proxy requests via the txt records as outlined in the TXTDirect documentation once advanced proxy support is added.

 ### Implementation Details
 * Parsing of txt records will be more complex when merging multiple txt records